 “We’ve got something here, Peter.
 We’re doing this, aren’t we?
 This thing is happening.”

 His lower lip, his jaw, flexed into some sort of thinking chin, and his pale eyes faced forward till I could only see the whites.
 He stayed like this, drawing with a finger, working it out, on the tabletop.

-He seemed about to speak when someone patted his shoulder and he looked and patted them back.
-A tall, well-dressed couple I couldn’t make out, looking down at us. “..Nick at the Rathbone Hotel.
+About to speak, someone patted his shoulder and he looked and patted them back.
+A tall, well-dressed couple I couldn’t make out, who were looking down at us. “..Nick at the Rathbone Hotel.
 Round seven thirty.
 If you’re interested.”